Demosthenes: Notes

 a.
 According to Edward Cohen, professor of Classics at the University of Pennsylvania, Cleoboule was the daughter of a Scythian woman and of an Athenian father, Gylon, although other scholars insist on the genealogical purity of Demosthenes.
 There is an agreement among scholars that Cleoboule was a Crimean and not an Athenian citizen.
 Gylon had suffered banishment at the end of the Peloponnesian War for allegedly betraying Nymphaeum in Crimaea.
 According to Aeschines, Gylon received as a gift from the Bosporan rulers a place called "the Gardens" in the colony of Kepoi in present-day Russia (located within two miles (3 km) of Phanagoria).
-Nevertheless, the accuracy of these allegations is disputed, since more than seventy years had elapsed between Gylon's possible treachery and Aeschines' speech, and, therefore, the orator could be confident that his audience would have no direct knowledge of events at Nymphaeum.
+Nevertheless, the accuracy of these allegations is disputed, since more than seventy years had elapsed between Gylon's possible treachery and Aeschines's speech, and, therefore, the orator could be confident that his audience would have no direct knowledge of events at Nymphaeum.

 b.
-According to Tsatsos, the trials against the guardians lasted until Demosthenes was twenty four.
+According to Tsatsos, the trials against the guardians lasted until Demosthenes was twenty-four.
 Nietzsche reduces the time of the judicial disputes to five years.

 c.
 According to the tenth century encyclopedia Suda, Demosthenes studied with Eubulides and Plato.
 Cicero and Quintilian argue that Demosthenes was Plato's disciple.
 Tsatsos and the philologist Henri Weil believe that there is no indication that Demosthenes was a pupil of Plato or Isocrates.
 As far as Isaeus is concerned, according to Jebb "the school of Isaeus is nowhere else mentioned, nor is the name of any other pupil recorded".
 Peck believes that Demosthenes continued to study under Isaeus for the space of four years after he had reached his majority.

 d.
 "Batalus" or "Batalos" meant "stammerer" in ancient Greek, but it was also the name of a flute-player (in ridicule of whom Antiphanes wrote a play) and of a songwriter.
 The word "batalus" was also used by the Athenians to describe the anus.
 In fact the word actually defining his speech defect was "Battalos", signifying someone with rhotacism, but it was crudely misrepresented as "Batalos" by the enemies of Demosthenes and by Plutarch's time the original word had already lost currency.
 Another nickname of Demosthenes was "Argas."
 According to Plutarch, this name was given him either for his savage and spiteful behaviour or for his disagreeable way of speaking.
 "Argas" was a poetical word for a snake, but also the name of a poet.

 e.
 Both Tsatsos and Weil maintain that Demosthenes never abandoned the profession of the logographer, but, after delivering his first political orations, he wanted to be regarded as a statesman.
 According to James J. Murphy, Professor emeritus of Rhetoric and Communication at the University of California, Davis, his lifelong career as a logographer continued even during his most intense involvement in the political struggle against Philip.